azharmir526/Inventory-Management-System/README.md

 Update the connection string in the appsettings.json file if needed.

-Run Update-Database or entityframework/Update-Database in the Package Manager Console to apply the migrations to the database.
+Run Update-Database or (EntityFrameworkCore\Enable-Migrations, EntityFrameworkCore\update-database in the Package Manager Console to apply the migrations to the database.

 Press F5 to run the backend project.
 The backend API will be available at http://localhost:15489/.